 The Association of Nigeria Software Testers (ANST) is a nonprofit organisation that is dedicated to building a robust product and software testing community.
 Join the community.

 TechQuest STEM Academy is a nonprofit STEM (Science, Technology, Engineering and Mathematics) organization dedicated to supporting STEM organizations and educators with ICT, digital literacy and STEM content, resources and tools needed to impact young people across Africa.
-TechQuest is on a mission to empower Africa for the digital economy.
+TechQuest is on a mission to empower Africans for the digital economy.
 You can also volunteer with TechQuest in achieving this mission.

 Kindly reach out to us: @dadabenblog to nominate a budding community for tech enthusiasts.